axelboc/taekwon/README.md

 You're still here? **Congratulations!** You're almost ready to use Taekwon at a tournament.
 The last step would be to take it for a test run at your local club.
 This will give you an idea of what to expect, especially in terms of logistics, and a chance to train the judges to use the system.

 Oh and of course, don't forget to change the default Jury President password in `config/config.json` and to have a look at the various configuration options available.
-When you're done, make sure you run `npm run build` to rebuild the client stripts.
+When you're done, make sure you run `npm run build` to rebuild the client scripts.

 **Good luck!**